Permafrost/Tundra/README.md

 * #### tundra.content:emit

-  Serializes an IData document to an [XML], [JSON], [YAML], or Flat File string, byte array, or input stream.
+  Serializes an IData document to a [CSV], [JSON], [TSV], [XML], [YAML], or Flat File string, byte array, or input stream.

   * Inputs:
     * `$document` is the IData document to be serialized as a string, byte array, or input stream.

+    * `$content.type` is the MIME media type that describes the format of the resulting serialized content:
+      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
+      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
-    * `$content.type` is the MIME media type that describes the format of the resulting serialized content.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
-For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.
+      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
+      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.

     * `$schema` is the fully-qualified name of the parsing schema to use when serializing the document to [XML] or Flat File content, and can have the